Blog ComparisonsTop 9 Dovetail Alternatives for Collecting Product Feedback in 2026

 Now that we know what to avoid in a good alternative to Dovetail, let's get to the good part - the alternatives!

-I handpicked each tool in this list by looking at their features and ease of use.
+I handpicked each tool in this list by looking at its features and ease of use.
 I compared their advantages, drawbacks, and costs to Dovetail so you can pick the best one.
 Let's jump in!👇

-1. Featurebase
+1. Featurebase✨

 Featurebase's product illustration.